 The Urban Farm Podcast’s Top 10 Most Inspiring Episodes

-The Urban Farm Podcast recently hit a milestone – we’ve reached 50 episodes (and counting)!
-In honor of this achievement, we’ve decided to create a list of The Urban Farm Podcast’s Top 10 Most Inspiring episodes to date.
-I have to say – this list was NOT easy to create.
-Every one of our interviewees has had something interesting and exciting to share, so narrowing this list down to just 10 was nearly impossible.
+The Urban Farm Podcast recently hit another milestone – we’ve passed our first year mark AND reached 175 episodes (and counting)!
+In honor of this achievement, we’ve decided to update the list of Top 10 Most Inspiring episodes to date.
+I have to say – once again, this list was NOT easy to create or update.
+Every one of our interviewees has had something interesting and exciting to share, and there were many EPIC stories, so narrowing this list down to just 10 was nearly impossible.
 After much deliberation, may I present to you The Urban Farm Podcast’s Top 10 Most Inspiring Episodes:

-3. Stephen Ritz of the Green Bronx Machine – Listen Now
+3. Stephen Ritz of the Green Bronx Machine – Show Notes

-4. Lisa Steele with Fresh Eggs Daily – Listen Now
+4. Lisa Steele with Fresh Eggs Daily – Show Notes

 Lisa Steele is inspiring people every day by spreading her knowledge of keeping chickens with the world.
 She has a website with a blog, a Facebook page, and even two books on raising chickens and ducks for eggs!
 If you’ve ever considered keeping chickens, or if you already do and want to expand on your knowledge, you owe it to yourself to give this episode a listen!

-6. Scott Murray on Avocado Farming – Listen Now
+7. Scott Murray on Avocado Farming – Show Notes

 Scott Murray is a part-time farmer, part-time organic agriculture consultant with 42 years of organic agricultural production experience in the United States and Mexico.
 He has a multitude of experience with conservation, food production, and environmental leadership—including serving as an elected California Conservation official for the last 22 years.
 Scott also specializes in farmland preservation projects utilizing Smart Growth Principles.
 He is practically an encyclopedia of agriculture, and our interview with him is rich with juicy information about farming.
 By the way, Scott is certain that ANYONE can become an urban farmer in just 4-5 days.
 How?
 I guess you’ll just have to listen to find out…

-8. Carol Deppe on the Eat-All Greens Growing Method – Listen Now
+9. Carol Deppe on the Eat-All Greens Growing Method – Show Notes

-9. Jennifer Hashley on the New Entry Sustainable Farming Project – Listen Now
+Jennifer Hashley on the New Entry Sustainable Farming Project – Show Notes

 Jennifer Hashley has dedicated her life to changing the food world.
 A previous Peace Corps volunteer with a Master’s in Agricultural Policy, Jennifer serves on boards of the Urban Farming Institute of Boston and The Carrot Project, a small farm financing organization.
 She is a farm business planning instructor for the Massachusetts Department of Agricultural Resources and has organized farm labs and field trips for graduate students in the Tufts’ University Agriculture, Food and Environment program.
 She is also the director of the New Entry Sustainable Farming Project, a beginning farmer training program that assists limited-resource individuals to begin small-scale commercial agriculture in Massachusetts as a way to preserve farmland and to expand consumer access to locally-grown foods.
 Her passion, dedication, and expertise are wildly contagious… If you listen to this and suddenly want to change the course of your life to serving others through agriculture, don’t say I didn’t warn you!